zak-45/WLEDAudioSync-Chataigne-Module/README.md

 Nota : If Chataigne already installed, you can abort its installation.
        Python need to be installed with pip if you want BPM (run pip as admin).
-       Provide portable Python 3.9 x64 with all installed (but optional).
+       Provide portable Python 3.9 x64 with all installed (optional but recommanded).

 ```